 - Useful in Ayurvedic cleanses such as Pancha Karma and Kitchari cleanses

 - Cleanses the GI tract

 - Improves skin health and beautifies the complexion

-- Useful in acne, eczema, psoriasis, rashes, burns and other skin conditions
+- Useful in acne, eczema, psoriasis, rashes, burns and other skin conditions (internal and external use)

 - Reduces inflammation throughout the body